smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 11.
 In case
-- RC app is subscribed to "<moduleType_value>"
+- RC app is subscribed to <"moduleType_value">
 - and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:false" parameter
-- and SDL gets GetInteriorVehicleData_response with "resultCode: <any-erroneous-result>" and with or without "isSubscribed" param from HMI
+- and SDL gets GetInteriorVehicleData_response with resultCode: <"any-erroneous-result"> from HMI

 SDL must

-transfer GetInteriorVehicleData_response with "resultCode: <any-erroneous-result>" and without "isSubscribed" param to the related app.
+transfer GetInteriorVehicleData_response with resultCode: <"any-erroneous-result"> and without "isSubscribed" param to the related app.

 Information: SDL does not un-subscribe the app in this case, but just transfers HMI's response with removed "isSubscribed" param to the app.

 12.
 In case
-- RC app is subscribed to "<moduleType_value>"
+- RC app is subscribed to <"moduleType_value">
-- and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:true" parameter for the same "<moduleType_value>"
+- and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:true" parameter for the same <"moduleType_value">

 SDL must
 - forward request to HMI without "subscribe:true" parameter
 - not change the subscription status of the app

-Information: SDL transfers HMI's response with added "isSubscribed: true" to the app.
+_Information:_ SDL transfers HMI's response with added "isSubscribed: true" (current subscription status saved on SDL) to the app.
+If HMI response has "isSubscribed" parameter, SDL must ignore it.

 13.
 In case
-- RC app is not subscribed to "<moduleType_value>"
+- RC app is not subscribed to <"moduleType_value">
-- and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:false" parameter for the same "<moduleType_value>"
+- and sends valid and allowed-by-policies GetInteriorVehicleData_request with "subscribe:false" parameter for the same <"moduleType_value">

 SDL must
 - forward request to HMI without "subscribe:false" parameter
 - not change the subscription status of the app

-Information: SDL transfers HMI's response with added "isSubscribed: false" to the app.
+_Information:_ SDL transfers HMI's response with added "isSubscribed: false" (current subscription status saved on SDL) to the app.
+If HMI response has "isSubscribed" parameter, SDL must ignore it.

 ## Diagrams